JessemanGray/Syn-Aesthetics/README.md

 Description:

-A comprehensive study of the 'uncanny valley' effect in AI-generated media, and its implications on AI adoption
+Data-driven study of the 'uncanny valley' effect in AI-generated media, and its implications on AI adoption

 Key Features: